DioneAmancio/survey-instrument-replication-package/README.md

 ---

-## Data Anonymization and Ethical Considerations
+## Ethical and Legal Statement

-All participant responses were sanitized prior to publication in this repository.
+All participant data shared in this repository were anonymized and sanitized prior to publication.

-Sensitive, identifying, or potentially traceable information was removed or anonymized to ensure participant privacy and comply with ethical research practices.
+No identifying, sensitive, or traceable participant information is included.

 ---